A SIMPLE GUIDE TO HOME LOAN JARGON

 Closing Cost Item

-A fee or amount that a home purchaser must pay at closing for a single service, tax, or product.
+A fee or amount that a homebuyer must pay at closing for a single service, tax, or product.

-A five-page form that provides final details about the mortgage loan you have selected.
-It includes the loan terms, your projected monthly payments, and how much you will pay in fees and other costs to get your mortgage (closing costs).
+A required five-page form that provides final details about the mortgage loan you have selected.
+It includes the loan terms, your projected monthly payments, and how much you will pay in fees and other costs to get your mortgage.

 An outstanding claim or encumbrance, which adversely affects the marketability of title.